-The Seabhac.io API Server provides secure, programmatic access to your organization's monitoring schedules, job execution history, alert configurations, and performance metrics.
+The Seabhac.io API Server provides secure, programmatic access to your organization’s monitoring schedules, job execution history, alert configurations, performance metrics, and DMARC reports.

 Authentication